-By Susan Tompor (excerpt) May 30, 2019
+By Susan Tompor July 31, 2019 (excerpt)

-While the layoffs at Ford Motor Co. are the latest to grab headlines, the automaker isn't alone in trimming its payrolls.
+While layoffs announced in May by Ford Motor Co. were the latest to grab headlines, the automaker isn't alone in trimming its payrolls.
 Retailers, snack foods companies, manufacturers and others are cutting costs across the country, too.